-Israel experienced dramatic house prices rises in 2009 and 2010, despite domestic political uncertainty, security threats, and the global financial meltdown.
+Israel has experienced dramatic house prices rises in the past decade (2011 excepted), despite domestic political uncertainty, security threats, and the global financial meltdown.
 Israel's house prices have risen by 118% (82% in real terms) from 2006 to 2017.

 Analysis of Israel Residential Property Market »